ThilinaM99/VPS-Torrent-Blocking/IMPROVEMENTS.md

-# Torrent Blocking Improvements
+# Improvements & Advanced Features

-This document outlines the new scripts and improvements added to enhance torrent blocking on your server.
+This document outlines the improvements made to the basic torrent blocking system.

+**Latest Update:** nftables implementation optimized for speed and reliability (v2.0)

 ## New Scripts